-- Government of India in letter F.No.1-4/2018-Desk(MDM), date:14-03-2018 accorded permission for procuring kitchen devices relaxing the fixed unit cost norm.
-Government of India have provided revised norms of assistance for kitchen devices by linking them to the enrolment in the schools - The kitchen devices were provided 5 to 10 years back and, thus, all the existing kitchen devices are worn out.
-Therefore, there is a need to replace all the kitchen devices. - Under the concept of Model Kitchen the Storage Bins shall also be included as one of the items of Kitchen devices as suggested by the Joint Review Mission.

-The work will be taken up during the year 2019-20.
+- ❖ Government of India in letter F.No.1-4/2018-Desk (MDM), date:14-03-2018 accorded permission for procuring kitchen devices relaxing the fixed unit cost norm.
+Government of India have provided revised norms of assistance for kitchen devices by linking them to the enrolment in the schools - Under the concept of Model Kitchen the Storage Bins shall also be included as one of the items of Kitchen devices as suggested by the Joint Review Mission. - ❖ Based on students enrolment, Government of India vide F. No. 6-2/2020 MDM.2-1, date:27th March 2020 accorded sanction for an amount of Rs.57.07crs.
+The Government of India share is Rs.34.24 crs and state share is Rs.22.83 crore.
+The procurement process is being prepared. - ❖ The procurement/ replacement work will be taken up during the year 2020-21 after consulting various inter-related Departments/ Organizations. - ❖ The work will be taken up during the year 2020-21.
 The procedure for procurement will be finalized to minimize the expenditure after consulting various inter-related Departments/ Organizations and Field Level Officers.